- Financial Aid Overview for Prospective and Newly Admitted Students

 The University of Denver Sturm College of Law offers a Loan Repayment Assistance Program (LRAP) to benefit alumni who make a commitment to work in the public interest.

-In 2012, Denver Law graduates, who borrowed at least one loan while enrolled, had an average of $127,420 in law school debt.
-Due to the fact that public interest jobs often pay about one-half of the salary of private sector positions, many graduates feel that they cannot accept public interest positions, for fear that they will not be able to pay their debt.
+In 2016, Denver Law graduates, who borrowed at least one loan while enrolled, had an average of $150,000 in law school debt.
+Due to the fact that public interest jobs often pay a significantly lower salary than private sector positions, many graduates feel that they cannot accept public interest positions, for fear that they will not be able to pay their debt.
 Often, even if graduates take public interest positions upon graduation, they leave the position after a few years, because they just cannot afford to continue at such a low salary.

-Income driven plans, like Income-Based Repayment (IBR) and Pay As You Earn, alleviate much of this financial challenge, but the Loan Repayment Assistance Program provides additional assistance with the payments under the Income Driven Plans.
+Income driven plans, like Income Based Repayment and Pay As You Earn, alleviate much of this financial challenge, but the Loan Repayment Assistance Program provides additional assistance with the payments under the Income Driven Plans.

 LRAP Eligibility Requirements